Pediatric Neurosurgery Fellowship

 FACILITIES

 NewYork-Presbyterian is the largest regional pediatric neurosurgery service provider in the tristate area.
-Ranked amongst the top 5 hospitals in the nation and boasting New York’s number one children’s hospital, NewYork-Presbyterian offers an incomparable training experience across a full range of conditions, including brain and spinal cord tumors, epilepsy, hydrocephalus, craniosynostosis, vascular disorders, Chiari malformation and syringomyelia, spina bifida, and spasticity.
+Ranked among the top 5 hospitals in the nation and boasting New York’s number one children’s hospital, NewYork-Presbyterian offers an incomparable training experience across a full range of conditions, including brain and spinal cord tumors, epilepsy, hydrocephalus, craniosynostosis, vascular disorders, Chiari malformation and syringomyelia, spina bifida, and spasticity.

 ELIGIBILITY